 “Being part of this work gives us hope for the long term,” Charette says.

-The deadline for applications for 2015 WWRI funding has passed.
-We will be making award announcements in early April 2015.
+The deadline for applications for 2015 WWRI funding has passed and award announcements have been made.
 Find previous requests for proposals and application forms here, as well as grantee forms.

 The Whole Watershed Restoration Initiative is a partnership between U.S. Forest Service (USFS), National Oceanic and Atmospheric Administration (NOAA), Oregon Watershed Enhancement Board (OWEB), Bureau of Land Management (BLM), U.S. Fish and Wildlife Service (USFWS), Natural Resources Conservation Service (NRCS) and Ecotrust.